PerBothner/atom-domterm/README.md

   You can detach and re-attach session.
 * Builtin optional line-editor (like a simplified `readline`).
 * Builtin optional pager (like a simplified `less`).
-* Error message from many compilers are turned into clickable links.
-  Link behavior can be customized; the default creates a text editor item.